RamseyBouktila/Working-Assignment-/README.md

 In this section we look at components of the current IT set up and make recommendations on future deployments.
 With each recommendation we aim to provide rationale and sound justification based on cost, security, scalability, and resource allocation.

 Of the three types of standard services available on the cloud, Infrastructure as a service (IaaS), Platform as a service (PaaS) and Software as a service (SaaS) we will focus primarily on SaaS as that is the most appropriate and obvious way for to realize the benefits of cloud computing for a business the size and complexity of Boann.
 (Srinivasan, 2014).
 PaaS and IaaS are primarily better utilized by larger more complex organizations.
-The benefits a smaller organization has is that adoption of cloud services enable agility and flexibility.

 ## **Customer Relationship Management**: